lignumsystem/LignumForest/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release
     make install

-In both cases `make install` will move `lignum-forest` to LignumForest directory where there are two example shell scripts to run the program:
+The `make install`command will copy `lignum-forest` to LignumForest directory where there are two shell scripts to run the program:

     run-lignum-forest.sh
 	run-lignum-forest.slurm